 Pointer arithmetic

 C allows arithmetic operations on pointers, which means you can perform operations like addition and subtraction.
 Pointer arithmetic is particularly useful when working with arrays, as it enables you to navigate through the elements using pointer notation.
+The following are key pointer arithmetic operations:

+Incrementing a pointer: Moves the pointer to the next memory location based on the data type size.

+Decrementing a pointer: Moves the pointer to the previous memory location.

+Adding an integer to a pointer: Advances the pointer by a specified number of memory locations.

+Subtracting an integer from a pointer: Moves the pointer backward by a specified number of memory locations.

+Subtracting two pointers: Determines the number of elements between two pointers of the same type.

+These operations provide flexibility in accessing and managing arrays and memory.

 Incrementing a pointer: When you increment a pointer, it moves to the next memory location based on the data type size.
 For example, if you have an int pointer, incrementing it moves the pointer to the next integer (typically 4 bytes on most systems).

-Example of pointer arithmetic
+Example of pointer arithmetic:

 #include <stdio.h>